torproject/torspec/README.md

 having to read the Tor source code.

 The [proposals](/proposals) directory holds our design proposals.
-These include historical documents that have now been merged into .
+These include historical documents that have now been merged into.
 For more information on the proposal process, including an explanation of how to make new proposals, see, see [001-process.txt](/proposals/001-process.txt).